 It acts as the base/framework for your Page Builder website.
 If you are looking for a theme that provides header, footer styling options, blog layouts, WooCommerce integration, and a few more shiny but useful features, Page Builder Framework is worth trying.

-Page Builder Framework is available for free and has a Premium add-on plugin to extend the functionality further.
+Page Builder Framework is free and has a Premium add-on plugin to extend the functionality further.
 You can use the Page Builder Framework with both Elementor Free and Pro versions.
 If you are building simple websites, you might not need Elementor Pro since the theme provides extensive design controls for Header, Footer, Blog, and WooCommerce.

 1.3 GeneratePress